ossrs/srs-unity/README.md

 ## Usage: Streamer

-To play stream using WebRTC, where the stream might be published by another WebRTC client, or live stream like OBS or FFmpeg.
+To play stream using WebRTC.
+If you're stuck, please get help from [Discord](https://discord.gg/yZ4BnPmHAd).

+> Note: The stream might be published by another WebRTC client, or live stream like OBS or FFmpeg

 **Step 1:** Download and setup [Unity Hub](https://unity.com/download).